Interactive Question Answering Systems: Literature Review: Interactive QA Systems: Architecture and Techniques

-Li et al. \cite{iqa113} train a CoQAS to answer the user question about information that are previously given to the system.
+Li et al. \cite{iqa113} train a CoQAS to answer the user question about information that was previously given to the system.
 It expects as input a list of sentences defining a queryable "story".
-Then the user ask for data about that story in a conversational setting.
-In fact, the system also learn to pose disambiguation questions to the user when its current knowledge lacks of crucial information for computing a reply.
-The \textit{generative data-driven} model proposed by authors is based on encoding both sentences and questions via Gated Recurrent Unit (GRU).
-The two results are then combined and decoded by another GRU to compose the answer or a disambiguation question.
-This framework is trained on a large corpus of conversations to learn when a disambiguation question is needed and how a sentence (i.e. question and answer) is built by means of words.
+Then, the user asks for data about that story in a conversational setting.
+In fact, the system also learns to pose disambiguation questions to the user when its current knowledge lacks crucial information for computing a reply.
+The \textit{generative data-driven} model proposed by authors is based on encoding sentences and questions via Gated Recurrent Unit (GRU).
+The two results are combined and decoded by another GRU to compose the answer or a disambiguation question.
+This framework is trained on a large corpus of conversations to learn when a disambiguation question is needed and how a sentence (i.e. question and answer) is built by means of words. \updated{Differently, Tan et al.~\cite{tan2023can} designed an experimental setting to test the abilities of the GPT LLM family in solving the KB-QA task without employing conversations for complex questions.
+Here, all the LLM types receive the question expressed in natural language, and the model autoregressively generates a textual snippet on which, subsequently, the authors check for the presence/absence of the answer.}

 Finally, the \textit{reinforced} \textit{data-driven} models adopt the paradigm of \textit{reinforced learning} to comprehend the QA task.
-Hence, the QAM performs some \textit{actions} based on \textit{observations} and \textit{states}, which may results in \textit{transitions} to other \textit{states} eventually \textit{rewarded}.
+Hence, the QAM performs some \textit{actions} based on \textit{observations} and \textit{states}, which may \updated{result} in \textit{transitions} to other \textit{states} eventually \textit{rewarded}.
 In a nutshell, the training procedure states the system in attempting to solve the QA problem through an intrinsic logic.
 When the QAS answers correctly, it receives a reward that usually minimizes its training cost function.
-Otherwise, no incentives, or penalties, are given to the system.
-A clear example is provided by Gordon et al. \cite{iqa125}, where the proposed visual QAS is modeled as an agent able to explore the environment of a given picture through several actions (i.e. navigating, manipulating, scanning and detecting as well as answering).
-Here, authors enable the hierarchical reinforced learning paradigm to train an high-level controller in selecting and invoking the right sub-task (i.e. the previous actions) to reach the correct answer in an efficient way.
+Otherwise, no incentives or penalties are given to the system.
+A clear example is provided by Gordon et al. \cite{iqa125}, where the proposed visual QAS is modelled as an agent able to explore the environment of a given picture through several actions (i.e. navigating, manipulating, scanning and detecting as well as answering).
+Here, the authors enable the hierarchical reinforced learning paradigm to train a high-level controller in selecting and invoking the right sub-task (i.e. the previous actions) to reach the correct answer in an efficient way.
 The reward is received when the system planning produces a positive outcome (i.e. the right answer).